DEFRA/software-development-standards/docs/standards/node_standards.md

 ### Significant changes

-Clarification on preference between CommonJS and ESM added 29 July 2024.
+- Clarification on preference between CommonJS and ESM added 29 July 2024.
-Add .npmrc security settings added 1 May 2026.
+- Add `.npmrc` security settings added 1 May 2026.
+- Clarification on use of other package management tools added 18 June 2026.